Jesuit Terms A

 ArchdioceseWithin the Roman Catholic Church, a district of importance due to size or historical significance.

 Arrupe, Pedro (1907-1991)

 Basque Jesuit; 28th superior general of the Jesuits (1965-81)

 Pedro Arrupe was the central figure in the renewal of the Society after Vatican Council II, paying attention both to the spirit of Ignatius the founder and to the signs of our times.
-From the Basque country of northern Spain, he left medical school to join the Jesuits, was expelled from Spain in 1932 with all the other Jesuits, studied theology in Holland, and received further training in spirituality and psychology in the U.S. Arrupe spent 27 years in Japan (where among many other things he cared for victims of the atomic bomb in Hiroshima) until his election in 1965 as superior general.
+From the Basque country of northern Spain, he left medical school to join the Jesuits, was expelled from Spain in 1932 with all the other Jesuits, studied theology in Holland, and received further training in spirituality and psychology in the U.S. Arrupe spent 27 years in Japan (where among many other things, suspected of being a spy, he was put in solitary confinement for 33 days early in WW II and near the end cared for victims of the atomic bomb in Hiroshima) until his election in 1965 as superior general.
 He is considered the founder of the modern, post-Vatican II Society of Jesus.

 See "Men and Women for Others"

 See Pedro Arrupe: His Life and Legacy (Georgetown University.
 DVD.
 Distributed by the Institute for Jesuit Sources in St. Louis)